XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 ## 3. Transaction: `CredentialCreate`

 This transaction creates a `Credential` object.

-There are two possible methods of doing so:
-* The issuer submits this transaction, and `CredentialAccept` is used for the subject to accept the transaction.
-* The credential data is passed off-chain from the issuer to the subject.
-The subject then submits the credential themselves, alongside an issuer signature, to the ledger.
+It must be sent by the issuer.

 ### 3.1.
 Fields